 Then Peter said, “Silver or gold I do not have, but what I do have I give you.
 In the name of Jesus Christ of Nazareth, walk.”
 Taking him by the right hand, he helped him up, and instantly the man’s feet and ankles became strong.
 He jumped to his feet and began to walk.
 Then he went with them into the temple courts, walking and jumping, and praising God.
 When all the people saw him walking and praising God, they recognized him as the same man who used to sit begging at the temple gate called Beautiful, and they were filled with wonder and amazement at what had happened to him.

 So what’s the point of the story here?
-Is it what the Apostles did?
+Is it what the apostles did?
 Thousands of people have been yanked out of wheel chairs with the precise words spoken by Peter to no avail.
-In the worst cases, they blamed the fail on the faulty faith of the handicapped person.
+In the worst cases, they blamed the fail on the faulty faith of the person with a disability.
 Where’s the love there?
 And isn’t that the problem?
-We think of the Holy Spirit in terms of power without understanding that the power of the Holy Spirit is Love.
+We think of the Holy Spirit in terms of power without understanding that the power of the Holy Spirit is love.

-Imagine his life. . .
-Lame from birth. . . carried to the city gate . . . every day of his life. . . to beg for money. . . from people going to worship. . .
-ENTER THE GOSPEL– the Love of the Father in the Name of the Son through the Gift of the Holy Spirit . . . they saw him. . . he beheld them. . . his feet and ankles became strong. . . he jumped to his feet. . . he began to walk. . . he entered the temple courts. . . walking. . . and jumping. . . and praising God!!!
+Imagine his life . . . lame from birth . . . carried to the city gate . . . every day of his life . . . to beg for money . . . from people going to worship.
+Enter the gospel—the love of the Father in the name of the Son through the gift of the Holy Spirit . . . they saw him . . . he beheld them . . . his feet and ankles became strong . . . he jumped to his feet . . . he began to walk . . . he entered the temple courts . . . walking . . . and jumping . . . and praising God!

 How about I allow myself, all these years later, to be “filled with wonder and amazement” at what the Holy Spirit did.
 Because I have thought so often in terms of the power of the Holy Spirit, I think I need to re-sensitize myself to the sheer, unparalleled acts of Love done by the Holy Spirit.